SAM-AR-Dev/Resume/README.md

 # 📄 Semantic HTML Resume

-## Preview
-![Website Preview](assets/resume.png)

-![HTML5 Badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white) ![Status](https://img.shields.io/badge/Status-Learning-yellow)

 ## 👋 About This Project
 This is my very first web development project!
 It is a personal Resume/CV website built entirely with **pure HTML**.

+## 📸 Preview
+![Website Preview](assets/resume.png)

+![HTML5 Badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white) ![Status](https://img.shields.io/badge/Status-Learning-yellow)

 The goal of this project was to learn the fundamentals of web structure before moving on to CSS or JavaScript.
 I focused heavily on **Semantic HTML** to ensure the code is meaningful, accessible, and structured correctly for search engines and screen readers.